wischmcj/wischmcj/README.md

 ---

 ### ⚡ [`PenguaLab-IaC`](https://github.com/wischmcj/PenguaLab-IaC)
-> Infrastructure-as-code setup for deploying a research-ready Kubernetes cluster with Terraform, Ansible, and Rancher.
+Infrastructure-as-code setup for deploying a variety of homelab software containers on a Kubernetes (k3s) cluster using Terraform, Ansible, and Helm.

-- Built to support high-performance ecological simulations
+- Built to support a distributed home architecture for running parallel modeling processes
-- Demonstrates DevOps skills and commitment to reproducible science
-- Merges cloud computing with academic experimentation
+- Entirely defines my home network as code, allowing me to host a resilient but flexible suite of always-available tooling
 ---

 ### 🔄 [`ml_ops_tree_learn`](https://github.com/wischmcj/ml_ops_tree_learn)
-> A small MLOps demo with version-controlled training, cloud deployment, and automated provisioning.
+A small MLOps tool for cloud deployment of the Tree Learn Unet model.
+Automated provisioning of Digital Ocean GPU droplets to allow for accessible CUDA friendly compute.

 - Emulates workflows I use professionally for model delivery
-- Reinforces my experience in ML infrastructure (CI/CD, ECS, Prefect)
+- Exemplifies the power of ML Ops when combined with open-source ML research

 ---

 ### 🕸️ [`linkedInScraper`](https://github.com/wischmcj/linkedInScraper)
-> A DLT pipeline for pulling jobs for followd companies from LinkedIn.
+A DLT pipeline for pulling jobs for followed companies from LinkedIn.
 Likewise contains a Node app for automating the application to jobs in a list curated by the user.

 - Showcases utility scripting and automated data collection
 - Represents my knack for building tools to bridge information silos